SWIFTSIM/swiftsim-tutorials/SPH Introduction/shock_performance.md

 `./configure --help`.
 For some kernels, you will also need to supply `--disable-hand-vec`.

+Don't forget to check out the contents of the `run.sh` files.

 The resulting plots should look like the following:

 ![Sedov Blast (2D) with ANARCHY-DU](plots/sedov_anarchy_sph.png)